The Fair Labor Standards Act and Postdocs

 We hoped that institutions would raise salaries rather than track hours – the cost would likely be less to the institution by avoiding administrative burden, and tracking hours runs counter to academic culture.
 However survey and report suggested that there were institutions considering hours tracking and we decided to prepare resources for postdocs to provide as much information as possible, and find out what institutions were planning, as detailed in the “Institutions and Funding Agencies: What are they doing” tab below.

-We are now keeping track – and still asking for your help to do so – of what institutions are doing to comply with the federal labor law, and how their plans may have changed due to the injunction, and will be updating this as information comes in.
+We have updated as far as possible – and still ask for your help to continue doing so – how institutional plans may have changed due to the injunction.
 Please contact us at email@example.com to provide comments and information, and ask questions, and find our statement on the injunction here.

 On 11/22/2016 a preliminary injunction against updates to the FLSA was granted, delaying the December 1st implementation (read our update post on this here).
 As we noted on 11/21/2016, the FLSA updates are amongst early targets of House Republicans for repeal in 2017 (read more here) and so may not end up taking place.
 Therefore, we are now updating our resource page to show here how institutional plans have changed since the injunction: